manwar/theweeklychallenge/content/blog/map-tube-unicode.md

 I thought, why not invest a little time and see if this can be supported without a major overhaul?

-To explore this, I decided to created a very basic map with just four stations and two lines.
+To explore this, I decided to create a very basic map with just four stations and two lines.

 <br>